 What are the causes of food poisoning?

-- Scombroid poisoning usually is due to poorly cooked or stored fish.
-The affected person will experience flushing, , shortness of breath, and difficulty swallowing within 1 to 2 hour of eating.
+- Scromboid poisoning usually is due to poorly cooked or stored fish.
+The affected person will experience flushing, shortness of breath, and difficulty swallowing within 1 to 2 hours of eating.

 - Ciguatera poisoning is another fish toxin that occurs after eating fish such as grouper, snapper, and barracuda.
 Symptoms include vomiting and diarrhea, muscle aches, and neurologic complaints including headache, numbness and tingling, hallucinations, and difficulty with balance (ataxia).

 - Mushroom ingestions can cause initial symptoms like vomiting and diarrhea.
 Eating Amanita mushrooms can cause liver and kidney failure leading to death.